Permanent makeup colour theory

 A lot of manufacturers will only use tones of yellow, green, red, black (blue) and white when creating pigments (aside from pigments for coloured eyeliner).

 Pigments created with more red tones will be warmer and pigments created with more green will be cool.
 Understanding how these colours work together and how they work with the skin undertone is paramount in selecting the right colour for your client.

 3. Skin Undertones

 Clients will usually fall into one of 3 categories when it comes to skin undertones: cool, neutral or warm.
-Clients who sit in the ‘cool’ category will require cool toned pigments to suit their cooler undertones and produce natural results - and vice versa.
+Clients who sit in the ‘cool’ category will require warm toned pigments to neutralise their cooler undertones and produce natural results - and vice versa.

-Using warm pigments on a cool-skinned client could result in blue or grey-toned brows and using cool pigments on a warm client could result in orange or red toned brows.
+Using cool pigments on a cool-skinned client could result in blue or grey-toned brows and using warm pigments on a warm client could result in orange or red toned brows.
 No client wants grey or orange brows, they want a neutral colour that looks as natural as possible - hence why colour theory is so important!